 - 1. Open Settings application, then Security section. - 2.
 Follow instructions as above and select Encrypt SD card.

-Note that encrypted SD card will be readable only on the same Android device, and must be reformatted to be used on other devices and the data on it will be lost.
+Note that an encrypted SD card will only be readable on the same Android device, and must be reformatted to be used on other devices and the data on it will be lost.